Stocks tumble as rate pressures grow, inflation report looms - NewsBreak

 The wide expectation is that the Fed will raise its key interest rate next week by half of a percentage point, the second straight increase of double the usual amount.
 Investors expect a third to hit in July.

-Where the Fed goes from there depends on inflation’s path, which is why Wall Street is so keyed in on the latest reading for the U.S. consumer price index Friday.
-Economists expect it to show inflation slowed a touch to 8.2% in May from 8.3% a month earlier.
+Where the Fed goes from there depends on inflation's path, which is why Wall Street is so keyed in on the latest reading for the U.S. consumer price index, which is due Friday morning.
+Economists expect it to show inflation slowed a touch to 8.2 percent in May from 8.3 percent a month earlier.

-Investors have been searching for signs that inflation may have already passed its peak, which would be good for markets because it could mean a less-aggressive Fed.
-Speculation has been rising and falling that the Fed could pause rate increases at its September meeting, swaying with every data point on the economy.
+Investors have been searching for signs that inflation may have already passed its peak, which would be good for markets because it could mean a less aggressive Fed.
+Speculation has been rising and falling that the Fed could take a pause on rate hikes at its September meeting, swaying with every data point on the economy.
 That in turn has made stocks particularly prone to big swings.

-European stocks sank immediately after the European Central Bank’s announcement on rates, which came before U.S. markets opened.
-French stocks were down only slightly before the announcement, but the CAC 40 index took a 1.4% loss afterward.
-Germany’s DAX lost 1.7%.
+European stocks sank immediately following the European Central Bank’s announcement on rates, which came before U.S. markets opened.
+French stocks were down only slightly before the announcement, but the CAC 40 index fell to a 1.4 percent loss afterward.
+Germany’s DAX lost 1.7 percent.

-In the U.S., Treasury yields rose after the move from Amsterdam, though they wobbled a bit after that.
-The 10-year Treasury yield got as high as 3.09% before slipping back to 3.04%, up from 3.02% late Wednesday.
+In the U.S., Treasury yields rose following the move from Amsterdam, though they wobbled a bit after that.
+The 10-year Treasury yield got as high as 3.09 percent before paring back to 3.04 percent, up from 3.02 percent late Wednesday.

-A report showed that slightly more U.S. workers filed for unemployment benefits last week than economists expected.
+A report showed that slightly more U.S. workers filed for unemployment last week than economists expected.
 That’s a potentially negative signal, but the overall number still remains low compared with history.
-Economists also said seasonal factors may have affected the most recent numbers.
+Economists also said seasonal factors may have affected the most recent numbers, overstating some things due to the Memorial Day holiday.

 Higher gasoline prices have been putting a tighter squeeze on both companies and households, upping the pressure on budgets.
-Crude oil prices were down modestly Thursday, but they remain up about 60% for the year.
-Much of the jump is the result of Russia’s invasion of Ukraine .
+Crude oil prices were down modestly on Thursday, but they remain up by roughly 60 percent for the year.
+Much of the jump is due to Russia's invasion of Ukraine.

-Lockdowns in major Chinese cities because of COVID-19 have added more pressure to global supply chains, which in turn worsens inflation.
-But some of the effects could be easing.
-China reported its exports surged 17% over a year earlier in May, up from April’s 3.7% growth, as coronavirus precautions loosened in Shanghai and other cities.
+Lockdowns in major Chinese cities because of coronavirus have added more pressure to global supply chains, which in turn worsens inflation.
+But some of the impact could be easing.
+China reported its exports surged 17 percent over a year earlier in May, up from April’s 3.7 percent growth, as coronavirus precautions loosened in Shanghai and other cities.

-“Even if the market bottomed in May, we will see another sell-off at some point,” Nancy Tengler, chief executive of Laffer Tengler Investments, wrote in a research note, “and some of us will feel worse than we thought we could because we thought it was over.”
+“Even if the market bottomed in May, we will see another sell-off at some point,” Nancy Tengler, CEO of Laffer Tengler Investments, wrote in a research note, “and some of us will feel worse than we thought we could because we thought it was over.”

 Comments / 0